Domestic Violence Attorney

 Domestic Violence is not only a crime against an individual, it is a crime against society.
 The New Jersey Legislature memorialized this belief in The Prevention of Domestic Violence Act of 1991.
-Thousands of individuals in this State are beaten, tortured and in some instances killed by spouses or cohabitants.
 The victims and perpetrators of domestic violence are not confined to any single segment of society; victims represent all socioeconomic backgrounds.
-Children suffer from domestic violence even if they are not physically assaulted.
-A child who witnesses such violence in his/her household will suffer deep and lasting emotion effects.
-Domestic violence is not confined to a marital or dating relationship; many elderly and disabled, also become victims of domestic.
+Children can suffer from domestic violence even if they are not physically assaulted.
+Domestic violence is not confined to a marital or dating relationship; many elderly and disabled, also become victims of domestic abuse.

 The Prevention of Domestic Violence Act:

 - Protects victims along with their children from violent/abusive behavior by a known person

 - Allows for the filing of civil and/or criminal complaints

 - States that TROs (Temporary Restraining Orders) remain effective until the court takes further action